andrewchambers/bupstash/doc/man/bupstash-put.1.md

 * --exclude PATTERN:
   Add an exclusion glob pattern to filter entries from the resulting tarball.
+  This option may be passed multiple times, and is ignored if not uploading a directory snapshot.
   The glob is matched against the absolute path of the directory entry.
-  This option may be passed multiple times, and is ignored if not uploading a directory snapshot.
+  It thus must start with a `/` and not end on one.
+It must also be normalized.
+  Globs without any slash are treated as file name matches, i.e. they are automatically prepended with `/**/`.
+  Usual globbing rules apply: `*` matches everything on a level, `**` matches any number of levels, `?` matches a single character, `[…]` matches a single character from a given character set (and can also be used to escape the other special characters: `[?]`).

 * --send-log PATH:
   Path to the send log file, defaults to one of the following, in order, provided